MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-custom-connectors.md

 * If the user who added a connector to a team leaves the team, the connector continues to work.

-* Starting January 2023, the following connectors are not available for use:
+* The following connectors are not available for use January 2023 onwards:

   * AHA
   * AIRBRAKE